-There are currently around 60 Fishcare volunteers working around Tasmania to improve your recreational fishing experience and help to keep our fisheries sustainable so there are fish for future generations.
+There are around 60 volunteers working around Tasmania to improve your fishing experience and to help keep our fisheries sustainable for future generations.

 Who can become a Fishcare volunteer?

-Three to four hours once a month will usually be required by each Volunteer, however times will be flexible depending on the circumstances.
+Three to four hours once a month is usually required, however hours are flexible depending on the circumstances.

-The Department conducts training sessions from time to time to prepare Volunteers to act on behalf of the Fishcare program.
+The Department conducts training sessions from time to time to prepare volunteers.
 Topics covered include fisheries rules and management, fish identification and communications skills.
 Some volunteers who choose to help with our Fishcare Schools Program may undergo specialised training for this.

 Do volunteers act in an enforcement role?

 No. Volunteers act purely in an education and research role only.

 Regional Fishcare Coordinators are located in both the north and south of the state so please contact them using the contact details below if you're interested.